Iowa Masonic Library & Museum, Grand Lodge of Iowa

 The museum also has three main collections on display:

 The Masonic gallery contains an original Grant Wood painting, titled “First Three Degrees of Free Masonry.”
-It also includes Civil War flag, carried into the Battle of Vicksburg in 1863 by an Iowa regiment, along with Masonic pins and regalia, swords, and a piece of stone from the original White House.
+It also includes Civil War flag, carried by an Iowa regiment, along with Masonic pins and regalia, swords, and a piece of stone from the original White House.

-The non-Masonic gallery contains: Asian armor and shoes, Native American weapons and pottery, tiny perfume vials, woodcarvings, shells and doctor’s tools.
-The museum’s oldest artifact is a small clay tablet marked with wedge shapes, dating to biblical times.
+The non-Masonic gallery contains: Asian armor and shoes, Native American artifacts, and natural history specimens.
+The museum’s oldest artifacts are small clay tablets marked with wedge shapes, dating to biblical times.

 Amenities